JoelHKV/Knowledge-Express/readme.md

 ChatGPT continuously provides questions, and users can explore topics in depth by selecting the questions that pique their curiosity.

-## Learning Promoting Features

-Knowledge Express offers several unique features that foster effective learning:

-- Personalized Learning: Users can dive into topics they are inherently interested in, boosting motivation compared to rigid curriculum-based learning.

-- Immediate Exploration: Users can get inspired by new topics and dive into them immediately, preventing motivation from waning or topics from being forgotten.

-- Engaging Interactions: Users engage in fast-paced interactions with small, digestible doses of information, a learning style well-suited for the modern world where attention spans can be limited.

-- Flexible Pacing: Users can control the speed of the train, determining the rate at which they receive information, making it suitable for both fast and slow learners.

-- Fun and Interactive: Learning becomes an enjoyable activity, as users embark on a fun journey while acquiring knowledge.

-- Motion-Enhanced Learning: Users experience motion while learning, making the process more engaging and enjoyable.

 ## Instructions